-More than two million Americans (about 1% of the total population) have rheumatoid arthritis.
+More than 1.5 million Americans (about 1% of the adult population) have rheumatoid arthritis.

 • What are the risk factors for rheumatoid arthritis? • What are the symptoms of rheumatoid arthritis? • How is rheumatoid arthritis diagnosed? • What are the treatments for rheumatoid arthritis? • Are there screening tests for rheumatoid arthritis? • How can I reduce my risk of rheumatoid arthritis? • What questions should I ask my doctor? • What is it like to live with rheumatoid arthritis? • Where can I get more information about rheumatoid arthritis?

 Rheumatoid arthritis.
 Arthritis Foundation website.
 Available at: http://www.arthrit... .
 Accessed July 24, 2013.

 Rheumatoid arthritis.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at: http://www.niams.n... .
 Updated April 2009.
 Accessed July 24, 2013.

 Rheumatoid arthritis (RA).
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed/what .
 Updated July 2, 2013.
 Accessed July 24, 2013.

 Who gets RA?
 Arthritis Foundation website.
 Available at: http://www.arthrit... .
 Accessed July 24, 2013.

 Last reviewed June 2013 by Michael Woods, MD